Welcome to the Office of Historic Preservation

 The primary purpose of the Office of Historic Preservation is to preserve and protect the unique historic structures, archaeological sites, and design features of San Antonio.
 On August 10, 1967, City Council passed and approved an enabling ordinance that created the Board of Review for historic districts.
 The ordinance also set forth the rules and guidelines for creating historic districts, regulations for exterior changes to historic structures and sites, and the process concerning applications for permits.

 Soon thereafter, in May 1968, the City created the first local historic district, King William, and appointed the first Board of Review members.
 The Board advised the Director of Housing and Inspections concerning all applications for permits within the Historic District.
 Today the Board is known as the Historic and Design Review Commission (HDRC) and consists of eleven (11) members.
-The HDRC now hears cases from 27 historic districts, six River Improvement Overlay districts, over 2000 individually designated landmarks, and all public projects.
+The HDRC now hears cases from 30 historic districts, six River Improvement Overlay districts, more than 2000 individually designated landmarks, and all public projects.

 The responsibilities and duties of the HDRC are to review applications for the designation of local historic districts and local historic landmarks; grant or deny Certificates of Appropriateness with respect to proposed exterior alterations to landmarks and properties within local historic districts; maintain a record of all proceedings to be available to the public; and continue to periodically update or cause to be updated the Historic Resource Survey for the City of San Antonio.
 It is important to note that the HDRC and the Office of Historic Preservation only review changes to the exterior of designated historic buildings.
 Interior alterations are not reviewable.
 The HDRC is guided by the Secretary of the Interior’s Standards for Rehabilitation and the City’s Unified Development Code, and the Historic Design Guidelines.